 Jerry Hickson, MD, Chief Quality, Patient Safety and Risk Prevention Officer at VUMC told us:

 Professionalism policies will not work if behaviors that undermine a culture of safety go on unobserved, unreported, and unaddressed.
-If appropriately supported by leadership, peers will deliver respectful, non-judgmental feedback to their colleagues, a critical underpinning in pursuite of a culture of safety.
+If appropriately supported by leadership, peers will deliver respectful, non-judgmental feedback to their colleagues, a critical underpinning in pursuit of a culture of safety.

 In his presentation at the CRICO 2014 patient safety symposium, Walk This Way, Dr. Hickson shared the infrastructure that VUMC has implemented to promote reliability and professional accountability*: